sanjitsara03/financial-report-rag/page_markdowns/Page_24.md

 ## Impact of the initial application of Covid-19-Related Rent Concessions Amendment to IFRS 16

-In May 2021, the IASB issued *Covid-19-Related Rent Concessions (Amendment to IFRS 16)* that provides practical relief to lessees in accounting for rent concessions occurring as a direct
+In May 2021, the IASB issued *Covid-19-Related Rent Concessions (Amendment to IFRS 16)* that provides practical relief to lessees in accounting for rent concessions occurring as a direct consequence of the covid-19 pandemic.